pyfisch/rfcs/text/0000-crate-name-transfer.md

   that is all ready to be published,
 - Reasonable efforts to contact the author are unsuccessful.

-This eRFC introduces an opportunity for a Rust team member to be entrusted in volunteering their time and their reputation to improve the experience of using crates.io by arbitrating similarly clear-cut cases.
+This eRFC introduces an opportunity for a group of Rust team members to be entrusted in volunteering their time and their reputation to improve the experience of using crates.io by arbitrating similarly clear-cut cases.